koolquark/nkmedia/README.md

 ## Installation

-NkMEDIA only has two dependencies:
-* Erlang (>17).
+Currenly, NkMEDIA is only available in source form.
+To build it, you only need Erlang (> r17).
-* Docker (>1.6).
+To run NkMEDIA, you need also Docker (>1.6).
 The docker daemon must be confired to use TCP/TLS connections.
 The recommended configurations is at localhost.

 ```
 git clone https://github.com/NetComposer/nkmedia